Neem is being pushed as a wonder herb, a miracle drug that can fix anything.

 It also depends on you and what you are trying to achieve.
 Considering how many different uses of neem leaves there are, there just is no hard and fast rule.

-Neem extract is mostly known for its promising medicinal uses, but in some experiments neem leaves extracts have produced nasty side effects in laboratory animals.
-Unless you know exactly what you are taking and what you are doing, don't self medicate with extracts.
-The use of extracts should be left to experienced Ayurvedic doctors.
+Neem extract is mostly known for its promising medicinal uses, but in some experiments neem leaf extracts have produced side effects in laboratory animals.

 Neem tea: dried herbs made into teas or infusions are usually quite safe.
 This is true for neem as well.

-Neem capsules are popular because they are convenient, and because you avoid the extremely bitter taste of the leaves.
+Neem leaf capsules are popular because they are convenient, and because you avoid the very bitter taste of the leaves.
 But capsules are the least effective way to use herbs.
 They are generally poorly digested, poorly utilized, and often stale and ineffective.
-Which also means they are pretty safe...
+Which also means they are pretty safe.